-Hop on board a custom-built V8 airport for a unique family thrill.
+Hop on board a custom-built V8 airport for a thrilling adventure.
 The 45-minute tour starts at Stokes Hill Wharf in Darwin and heads through Darwin Harbour towards the city’s scenic mangroves.

 Your heart will race as the tour guide pumps the accelerator for a “hot lap”.
 Expect to also spend some time chilling out and scouring the landscape for birds, fish and reptiles – especially crocodiles.